Habits – Good or Bad?

 To narrow down some good habits you should pick up on, write down a list of habits you would like to acquire.
 If you really, really want to pick up an interesting but complicated habit, you can break it down into smaller bite-sized habits.
 Remember, it’s easier to implement simple habits than highly complicated ones.
 Once you’ve written your proposed habits, write a score beside each habit and choose the one that came out easiest based on your scoring system.

 Work on this habit every day for at least a month.
-Remember how in Chapter 2 we talked about journals and how you should be writing down everything you do in a day?
+Journals are great about now and you should be writing down everything you do in a day?
 Well, make sure this habit-forming activity of yours gets written down too.
 And don’t forget to review your journal every week or so just to see how you’re getting along with your progress.

 When your new habit has finally become a real habit, it’s time to work on the next positive habit you should acquire.
 Just rinse and repeat this process and try to retain as many positive habits as you can – habits that will help you fulfill your tasks at home, at work, or anywhere else.